MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/monitors-ops-manager.md

 ## Install the Operations Manager agent

 1. Install the Operations Manager agent on each VMM server, and on each host managed in the VMM fabric.
 2. You can install the agent from the Operations Manager Operations console, from Operations Manager setup, or from the command line.
-To understand the different methods for agent deployment, review the [Managing discovery and agents](../scom/manage-deploy-windows-agent-console.md) section in Operations manager documentation.
+To understand the different methods for agent deployment, review the [Managing discovery and agents](../scom/manage-deploy-windows-agent-console.md) section in Operations Manager documentation.

 ## Locate the management packs